s-shemmee/TikTok-UI-Clone/README.md

 # TikTok: Future X Past

-This document provides details about the frontend and backend implementation for the TikTok: Future X Pastproject.
+This document provides details about the frontend and backend implementation for the TikTok: Future X Past project.
 - [Frontend Section](#tiktok-future-x-past-frontend)
 - [Backend Section](#tiktok-future-x-past-backend)

 # TikTok: Future X Past Frontend

 The TikTok: Future X Past is a web application developed to replicate the user interface of the TikTok app.
 It is built using React.js, CSS, and JSX, and allows users to browse and view TikTok-style videos in a familiar and interactive interface.

 ## Features
-- Browse and view TikTok-style videos.
+- Browse TikTok-style videos with ease.
-- Smooth and responsive video playback.
+- Experience smooth, responsive video playback.
-- User-friendly interface with intuitive navigation.
+- Navigate a user-centric interface intuitively.
-- Infinite scrolling for seamless video discovery.
+- Seamlessly discover new content with infinite scrolling.
-- Like, comment, and share videos.
+- Engage with content: like, comment, and share.
-- Follow users and explore personalized content.
+- Connect with creators and enjoy a tailored content experience.
+- Explore a themed Digital Storefront powered by TikTok's recommendation algorithm and Generative AI.
+- Unlock achievements and showcase them on TikTok profiles, enhancing social engagement.
+- Tailored product recommendations based on user behavior and previous purchase habits.
+- Gamified shopping experience with achievement-driven incentives.

 ## Technologies & Tools Used
 - React.js